Lecrapouille/zipper/README.md

 ### Non regression tests

 Depends on:

 - [googletest](https://github.com/google/googletest) framework
-- lcov for code coverage:
+- lcov for code coverage

 Two ways of running them:

 - From the root folder:

 ```shell
 make tests -j`nproc --all`
 ```

 - From the tests/ folder:

 ```shell
 cd tests
 make coverage -j`nproc --all`
 ```

-A coverage report has created an opening.
-If you do not desire to generate the report.
+A coverage report is created and opened.
+If you do not wish to generate the report:

 ```shell
 cd tests
 make -j`nproc --all`